Designations Congruent with Things: Chapter 14

 His borrowed biological knowledge fails to provide him with an example, other than those derived from science fiction, a field in which Newton possesses an encyclopedic knowledge of readily available, useless, inspiring ephemera.

-Hermann rolls his eyes at a man who is not even in the room and then returns to his train of thought.
+Hermann rolls his eyes at a man who is not even in the room, then returns to his train of thought.

-If Newton’s neural patterns had been burned into his cortex in an expensive metabolic blaze of long term potentiation, Hermann isn’t certain what has been left behind by the anteverse.
-Certainly, something has been, certainly some things are now altered, because otherwise he doesn’t think he’d dream of destruction on scales that make him sick in waking hours.
-He had, of course, worried about the integrity of his thoughts, right from the beginning, right from the moment he’d regurgitated bile in that dimly lit Hong Kong street, nauseated by the violence, by the savage intent, that had, so recently, been a part of him.
+If Newton’s neural patterns have been burned into his cortex in an expensive metabolic blaze of long term potentiation, Hermann isn’t certain what’s been left behind by the anteverse.
+Certainly, something has been, certainly some things are now altered, because otherwise he doesn’t think he’d dream of destruction on scales that make him ill in waking hours.
+He had, of course, worried about the integrity of his thoughts, right from the beginning, right from the moment he’d regurgitated bile in that dimly lit Hong Kong street, nauseated by the violence, by the savage instinct, that had, so recently, been a part of him.

-This then, is a first approximation of his mental experience, post-drift: EPIC Rapport with Newton coupled with the subjectively limited influence of the kaiju anteverse that is manifesting, primarily, as dreams.
-At a second approximation, hyperexcitability of his neural pathways had facilitated a near duplication of Newton’s experiences in his own cerebral cortex and had effected changes unknown but more subtle and therefore, likely, more circumscribed in response to synchronization with a kaiju hive-mind.
-He doesn’t have enough data to get to a third approximation.
+This then, is a first approximation of his mental experience: EPIC Rapport with Newton coupled with the subjectively limited influence of the kaiju anteverse that’s manifesting primarily as dreams.
+At a second approximation: hyperexcitability of his neural pathways had facilitated a near duplication of Newton’s experiences in his own cerebral cortex and had effected changes unknown but more subtle and therefore, likely, more circumscribed in response to synchronization with a kaiju hive mind.
+He doesn’t have enough data to reach a third approximation.
 Not at this point.

 This brings him to his working model of Newton’s current subjective experience.